Ipswich railway station: Layout and facilities

-Prior to electrification there were two short sidings at the London end of the "up" platform which were used for locomotive changes on up trains when required.
+Prior to electrification, there were two short sidings at the London end of the up platform, which were used for locomotive changes on up trains when required.

 Platforms 3 and 4 can be accessed via the footbridge or lift.

 Opposite platform 4 is a stabling point used by Freightliner diesel and electric locomotives.
-Classes 66, 70, 86 and 90 are the most common, although locomotives of other companies have been known to use the point in the past.
-In July 2019 Freightliner was granted planning permission to build a maintenance depot within the yard.
+Classes 66, 70 and 90 are the most common, although locomotives of other companies have been known to use the point.
+In July 2019, Freightliner was granted planning permission to build a maintenance depot within the yard.

-The station has extensive facilities including self-service ticket machines, ticket counters, a convenience store, two cafes, a multi-storey car park, taxi stand, bus station and ATMs.
+The station has extensive facilities, including self-service ticket machines, ticket counters, a convenience store, two cafés, a multi-storey car park, taxi rank, bus station and ATMs.
 The whole stations is now fully accessible, with lifts having been installed in 2011.

 The entrance to the station was remodelled during 2015 in a £1 million scheme.